Emperor (Norwegian band): History

-In 1994, Samoth was sentenced to 16 months in prison for burning the Skjold Church in Vindafjord, together with Varg Vikernes.
+In 1994, Samoth was sentenced to 16 months in prison for burning the Skjold Church in Vindafjord with Vikernes.
 The arson was committed during a pause in the recording of the Burzum EP Aske ('Ashes').
 In 1994, In the Nightside Eclipse was released, and earned Emperor widespread acclaim and a large fanbase.

-After Samoth's parole, the band was joined by Trym and Alver on drums and bass respectively, and at the end of 1996, Emperor entered the studio to record Anthems to the Welkin at Dusk.
-Anthems to the Welkin at Dusk won the 'album of the year' poll in many metal magazines around the world, including UK Terrorizer and US Metal Maniacs.
-Bassist Alver soon left.
+After Samoth's parole, drummer Trym and bassist Alver joined the band.
+At the end of 1996, Emperor recorded Anthems to the Welkin at Dusk, which won the 'album of the year' poll in many metal magazines, including UK Terrorizer and US Metal Maniacs.
+Alver left.

 Aside from their European shows, the band played in Mexico City on 24 July 1999.

-Now continuing their career as a trio, with Ihsahn handling keyboards, vocals, guitars and bass, the band recorded their third album IX Equilibrium and toured Europe and North America.
-It was around 2000 when Samoth and Trym started to gravitate more towards death metal, while Ihsahn directed his musical exploration towards his side project, Peccatum.
-Thus, in 2001, Emperor decided to disband after releasing one final album, Prometheus: The Discipline of Fire & Demise, composed entirely by Ihsahn.
-Ihsahn later recalled that "When we announced the split up in 2001, we didn't think we would do anything more with Emperor ever again...The decision was also based on the feeling that Emperor had a lot of integrity, and that if we were going to end it, we should end it while we still created great music.
+Continuing as a trio, with Ihsahn on keyboards, vocals, guitars and bass, the band recorded IX Equilibrium and toured Europe and North America.
+Around 2000, Samoth and Trym gravitated towards death metal, while Ihsahn focused on his side project, Peccatum.
+In 2001, Emperor disbanded after releasing Prometheus: The Discipline of Fire & Demise, written by Ihsahn.
+He later recalled, "When we announced the split up in 2001, we didn't think we would do anything more with Emperor ever again...The decision was also based on the feeling that Emperor had a lot of integrity, and that if we were going to end it, we should end it while we still created great music.
 For us, the decision was made in the black metal spirit.
 Since Samoth and I pulled in different directions, we didn't see any point in continuing.
 The core of the band wasn't intact anymore".
 Samoth echoed Ihsahn's position: "At that point, we both had other priorities that we wanted to pursue and we both felt that splitting up Emperor was the best thing to do.
 We really wanted to focus on other things, and felt it was the only right thing to do".